Script Pool

 Screenwriter's note

 Writing FLORA, When We Wish Upon a Star has been a deeply personal journey.
 The screenplay grew from my desire to explore motherhood beyond clichés, revealing its complexities: the quiet struggles, the dreams set aside, and the emotional layers that often remain unseen.
-At the same time, motherhood has transformed me profoundly into a stronger, braver, and more loving woman.
-It has connected me with my gifts and talents, awakening the child I once was, a little girl who wrote and illustrated her own stories and poems from a very young age, through the love I have for my children and the empowerment this experience has given me.
+At the same time, motherhood has profoundly transformed me into a stronger, braver, and more loving woman.
+It has connected me with my gifts and talents, awakening the child I once was — a little girl who wrote and illustrated her own stories and poems from a very young age — through the love I have for my children and the empowerment this experience has given me.

 Through this story, I wanted to give voice to the unspoken feelings of many women, while also opening a space where men can see and embrace their own sensitivity.
 The character of Flora’s husband represents this tender side, inviting viewers to reflect on the importance of reconnecting with their inner child and the softer aspects of their identity.

-My goal as a screenwriter has been to craft a poetic and honest narrative, one that balances intimacy with universal themes, and that resonates emotionally with a broad audience.
+My goal as a screenwriter has been to craft a poetic and honest narrative, one that balances intimacy with universal themes, and resonates emotionally with a broad audience.
 Through films like this, the whole family can grow, learn, and gain.
 Children, too, can understand, embrace, and value the role of their parents more deeply.

-This project is not only a story about a woman or a family, it’s an invitation to look inward and find strength in vulnerability.
+FLORA celebrates the magic of motherhood and life itself — the power of heartfelt wishes fulfilled through the strength and love that mothers carry within them.
+This project is not only a story about a woman or a family, it is an invitation to look inward and find strength in vulnerability.

 Producer's note